DNP Frequently Asked Questions

 Is the program accredited?

-Yes, the program is accredited by the Western Association of Schools and Colleges
+The Doctor of Nursing Practice program is accredited by the Western Association of Schools and Colleges (WASC) and approved by the California State University, Office of the Chancellor.

 How are students admitted to the program?